 DURATION: year course

 CREDITS: 2

 OPEN TO: all students

 PREREQUISITE: placement based on assessment and instructor recommendation

-This course is for students need specific behavior support.
+This course is for students that need a specific behavior support.
 Best practices in classroom and behavior management will be presented, included organizing time, materials, transitions, strategies for managing individual and large group student behaviors.
 Students will be taught the social skills needed for independent functioning within the community.
 Topics may include self-regulation, self-control, problem-solving, crime and punishment, anger control, decision-making, interacting with others, and maintaining relationships.
-Community service projects and workshops involving community members will be components of the course.
 This course may be repeated for additional credit(s).

 DURATION: year course

 CREDITS: 2

 OPEN TO: freshmen

-PREREQUISITE: placement based on assessment and instructor
+PREREQUISITE: placement based on

+assessment and instructor

+recommendation